Check in for regular updates about the progress of our priority reviews

 About the authors: Louise Wiles, University of South Australia and the South Australian Health and Medical Research Institute (SAHMRI) and Debra Kay, SAHMRI (Consumer Engagement) are leading the review with Hilde Tinderholt Myrhaug from the Knowledge Center for Health Services, Norwegian Institute of Public Health (a member of the original team); Susan Hiller and Julie Luker from the University of South Australia; and Annie Synnot from La Trobe University.

-Publications: You can read the previous version of this review (which is being updated) here.
+Publications: You can read the protocol for this review here (NEW).

 PRIORITY REVIEW 3: Promoting patient-centred care

 Review title: Working in partnership at the health service level to promote person-centred care: a qualitative evidence synthesis

 About the authors: Bronwen Merner (our Managing Editor, La Trobe University) is leading the review with Sophie Hill (Coordinating Editor, La Trobe University), Carolyn Gaulden, Cinzia Colombo (IRCCS Mario Negri Institute for Pharmacological Research, Milan, Italy), Vicki Xafis (Sydney Children's Hospital Network, Australia) and Lisa Graham-Wisener (Marie Curie Hospice, Ireland).

 Progress: As of April 2018, the team has convened two rounds with the stakeholder panel to develop the draft protocol.
 The protocol is currently being peer-reviewed.

 Publications: This qualitative evidence synthesis will complement an existing intervention review on person-centred care by Dwamena et al (2012).